Rio6/IstrolidServer/README.md

   - `name` to your server name
   - `port` to the port you want your server to run on
   - `addr` is your public ip
-  - `root_addr` is the ip to root server's proxy, in would look like `ws://address:port/server`
+  - `root_addr` is the ip to root server or proxy, in would look like `ws://address:port/server`

 3. Install missing dependencies
 ```